 In general, people who are eligible to sell their life insurance policies receive more money than they would if they surrendered the policy to the insurance company in exchange for its cash value.

-Find out if you are eligible for a life settlement
+Step 3: Find out if you are eligible for a life settlement

 There are several trustworthy life settlement companies online offering free life settlement calculators.
 To find out if you qualify for a life insurance settlement and to get an estimate of how much your life insurance policy is worth, you’ll need your policy type (term, whole, permanent, etc), premium, face value, and insured’s age.